mickiyoga/mickiyoga.github.io/src/lib/cms/yoga.md

 ## Children's Yoga

-For the most junior yogis, I'm certified in children's yoga with [It's Yoga Kids](https://www.itsyogakids.com/training), and have a Working With Children Check.
+For our most junior yogis, I'm certified in children's yoga with a Kids Yoga Essentials Certificate (IYKC) and Kids Yoga Business from [It's Yoga Kids](https://www.itsyogakids.com/training), and I have a Working With Children Check.

 ![](/src/lib/cms/media/3rd_party/its_yoga_kids.png)